pawseidon/Discord-AI-Chatbot/README.md

 - [x] Opensource models: Leverage the powers opensource models via 🤖
 - [x] Secure Credential Management: Keep your credentials secure using environment variables. 🔑
 - [x] Web Access: Web Access is now available!
 Unlock a whole new level of awesomeness. 🌐
+- [x] Agent Capabilities: The bot can now perform complex tasks using tools like web search, weather info, and crypto prices! 🧠
+- [x] Task Automation: Get step-by-step guides for automating complex tasks with the new agent system. 🤖

 </details>